localstack/docs/content/en/user-guide/tools/lambda-tools/hot-reloading/index.md

 ##### Using a watchman script to copy libraries

-Another alternative is to implement a watchman script that will be preparing a special folder for hot code swapping.
+Another alternative is to implement a watchman script that will be preparing a special folder for hot code reloading.

 In our example, we are using `build/hot` folder as a mounting point for our Lambdas.

 First, create a watchman wrapper by using
 [one of our examples](https://github.com/localstack/localstack-pro-samples/tree/master/sample-archive/spring-cloud-function-microservice/bin/watchman.sh)

-After that, you can use the following `Makefile` snippet, or implement another shell script to prepare the codebase for hot swapping:
+After that, you can use the following `Makefile` snippet, or implement another shell script to prepare the codebase for hot reloading:

 ```make
 BUILD_FOLDER ?= build